Test your knowledge with free interactive questions on Seneca — used by over 10 million students.

 • Parties have encouraged supporters to give long-term ‘loans’ instead of donations to get around the regulations set out by the PPERA.

-• The main political parties still receive large donations from wealthy individuals - these donors have not been deterred.
+• Main political parties still receive large donations from wealthy individuals - these donors have not been deterred.

 State Funding

 State funding has been put forward as a new means of providing funding for political parties.
-The Phillips Report in 2007 suggested funding per voter or per member for each party.
+The Phillips Report in 2007 suggested models of funding per voter or per party member.

 Current public funding